Parliamentary Friends of Asthma Group

 The Group was founded in 1999 by the National Asthma Council Australia and, has since then served as an excellent vehicle for Members and Senators of the Australian Parliament to meet representatives of the two national asthma organisations and to be briefed about the latest developments in asthma and its effect on the Australian community.

 The group aims to raise awareness of the issues of people living with Asthma whilst at the same time considering strategies to assist Australians with asthma and their families.

 Like all Parliamentary friendship groups, the Parliamentary Friends of Asthma group has to be reformed after each Federal election.
 The current Parliamentary convenors are:

 - Mr Tony Pasin, MP, Member for Barker, SA, LP – Co-Convenor

-- Ms Jill Hall, MP, Member for Shortland, NSW, ALP– Co-Convenor
+- Dr Mike Freelander, MP, Member for Macarthur, NSW, ALP - Co-Convenor

-On October 30, 2014, the National Asthma Council and Asthma Australia co-hosted a luncheon at Parliament House, Canberra for some 100 Members of Parliament, Senators and their advisors as well as representatives of the National Asthma Council Australia, Asthma Australia, the National Prescribing Service, the Pharmacy Guild of Australia and the Pharmaceutical Society of Australia.
+On June 27, 2018, the National Asthma Council and Asthma Australia co-hosted a luncheon at Parliament House, Canberra for a number of Members of Parliament, Senators and their advisors as well as representatives of the National Asthma Council Australia, Asthma Australia, the Pharmacy Guild of Australia and the Pharmaceutical Society of Australia.

 The Minister's press release can be viewed here.